oaustegard/ihp-framework/README.md

 ## Contact

-For questions or feedback, please contact:
+For questions or feedback, you can attempt (and fail to) contact:

 - Dr. O. Austegard - o.austegard@northaven.edu
 - Dr. C. Sonnett - c.sonnett@northaven.edu